 Have the right perspective about yourself

 This is a key principle we all need to remember.
-It is worrying to meet someone who looks down on others or who asserts himself or herself to be more than they actually are.
+It is worrying to meet people who look down on others or assert themselves to be more than they actually are.
 We all need a dose of humility, leaders and followers alike.

 The starting point of humility is to have the right perspective about yourself.
-Jesus washed the feet of his disciples because he knew that God had entrusted all things into his hands (John 13: 1 -5).
+Jesus washed his disciples’ feet because he knew that God had entrusted all things into his hands (John 13: 1 -5).
 Truly humble people are comfortable and content with themselves and do not think of themselves more highly than they ought to.
 This does not however mean that we should not aspire for greatness.

 Have the right perspective of others

 Destiny or a twist of fate can put your subordinate in your place and they in yours.
 Let’s be nice to people on the way up.
 In 1997 in Ghana, Mr. John Mahama was the deputy minister for communication and Mr. Spio Garbrah was minister for Communication.
 Fast forward to 2014, Mr. John Mahama was president of Ghana and Mr. Spio Garbrah was minister for Trade and Industry in Mahama’s Government.

 In addition, think about this.
 How many times have you patronized a product or service because someone you know recommended it to you?
 The power of a recommendation from someone can catapult a person from the back to the front.
 Joseph was brought from the prison because the King’s cupbearer recommended him to the king (Genesis 41: 9-14).

 Have the right perspective of success